wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 argument.
 The file defines three base classes, from which inherited classes are created to represent different tag contents.

+Base class `class DirectoryLine` defines tag entries that only contain coherence states, but not data.
+It is supposed to be used as directory cache's tag entries.
+The base class contains the block address for which coherence states are maintained, the state of the block at the current level, a list of sharers in the form of a vector of `std::string` objects, and the identity of the exclusive owner in the form of an `std::string`.
+As mentioned earlier, the base class also carries replacement information in data member `CoherenceReplacementInfo`.

 ### Replacement Manager